 Pier 7 is shown at left, and it can be a dynamic terminus to Atlantic Avenue and gateway to Brooklyn.
 The image at right shows the view of Pier 6 looking up Atlantic Avenue.

-The entranceway at this intersection leads to one of the most puzzling parts of Brooklyn Bridge Park, where there is a notable lack of enjoyable amenities and visitor-friendly uses at its main entrance.
+The entranceway at this "Killer Intersection" leads to one of the most hostile parts of Brooklyn Bridge Park. where there is a notable lack of enjoyable amenities and visitor-friendly uses at its main entrance.
 It makes you wonder if this place is worth visiting at all.

 The first step to improving this area is removing the entire enormous intersection and access roads from the BQE.
-This "killer intersection" is the main reason we have massive traffic backups in Cobble Hill.
-It is a significant obstacle to revitalization in this part of Brooklyn.
+This "killer intersection" is the main reason we have massive traffic backups in our neighborhoods.
+It is the most significant obstacle to revitalization in this part of Brooklyn.

 What this area is missing is a gateway to indicate the entrance into the park and the waterfront.
 Around the world, important public places are marked with a gateway at their entrance.
 Places like the Arc de Triomf in Barcelona, the grand entrance at Tivoli gardens, and even the arch in Washington Square Park in NYC indicate the presence of an important destination, elevating it and highlighting it.